dreamcatcher-tech/network/Inbox/2023-08-23 1248 the first packets.md

 List the initial RFCs and the people that made them.
 Let edits be proposed that change the solver shares.

 Make a comparator for our blockchain.

+A simple xprize type measurement for knowing when the dreamcatcher is working - eg: reach low earth orbit then do it again with in a week using the same vehicle

+Dashboards for measurements of the dreamcatcher utility, with reasonable targets, and simulations to show how we might get there.